-Through the "Environmental Leadership for Principals" program, CBF provides high-quality professional development that meets the evolving needs of administrators and schools.
+Through the "Environmental Leadership for Principals" program, CBF provides high-quality professional learning that meets the evolving needs of administrators and schools.
 The program supports school principals and administrators in environmental stewardship opportunities for their entire school community.
 Through experience, training, resources, and collegial discussion these key leaders learn how to design a school program that utilizes and benefits the local environment.
 Participants in CBF's principals program are able to gain first-hand experience on the Chesapeake Bay while strengthening their leadership capacity in environmental education.

 The core of the principal's program is a three-day program during the summer months (see details below) at one of CBF's island education centers.
 Participants are immersed in Bay culture and ecology, which serve as a foundation for the creative group work.
 During the program, participants will:

 - Learn the basics of environmental education and how to use it to meet curricular objectives in a way that engages students.

 - Discover hands-on learning investigations using the Chesapeake Bay and its watershed.

 - Learn how to use the schoolyard to increase students' environmental literacy.

 - Discuss how to implement a successful environmental education program at their school.

 - Network and share ideas with other principals from around the watershed.